freeCodeCamp/freeCodeCamp/tools/dashboard/README.md

 # Contribute

 Tools to help maintain [freeCodeCamp.org](https://www.freecodecamp.org)'s Open Source Codebase on GitHub.
-Dashboard is available at https://contribute.freecodecamp.org/#/
+We are currently working on creating a tools dashboard for helping you review PRs and translations.
+Hangout with us in the [contributors chat room](https://gitter.im/FreeCodeCamp/Contributors) to learn more.